fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <br />
 <h2 id="asg">High Availability and Scaling</h2>

-<p style="text-align: justify;">These are features <a href="https://digitalcloud.training/auto-scaling-and-elastic-load-balancing/">[1]</a> to be used to ensure elasticity and high availability.
+<p style="text-align: justify;">These are <a href="https://digitalcloud.training/auto-scaling-and-elastic-load-balancing/">features</a> to be used to ensure elasticity and high availability.
 They can be used together.</p>

 <p><b>Scalability</b></p>
 <ul>